Statement of Faith

 - Creation: that humanity and the entire world find their origin, meaning, and purpose in God the Creator and Jesus Christ the Redeemer.

 - Sin: that humanity, by its original disobedience, broke its relationship with God and caused God's curse on creation.

 - Redemption: that Christ, the Word Incarnate, is the Redeemer who restores the relationship between God and God's creation and who renews life through the Holy Spirit.

 - Human Life: that all of life, including teaching and learning, is service either to the God of the Scriptures or to a god of human invention.

 - Teaching and Learning: that teaching and learning must proceed in the light of God's written Word and in accordance with God's Creation order.

-- Teachers and Students: that teachers and students, as image bearers of God, are, in mutual respect, to fulfil their calling to develop the earth and to serve God and their neighbour in education.
+- Teachers and Students: that teachers and students, as image bearers of God, are, in mutual respect, to fulfill their calling to develop the earth and to serve God and their neighbour in education.

 The King's University Values

 - mutual encouragement, openness, and respect among students, and employees

 - growth and maturity as Christians in all aspects of our lives